edge-cloud/www.edge-cloud.net/_posts/2023-06-25-move-your-dns-to-route53.md

 Usually when migrating many domains the contact details for these domains remain the same and only the domain name and authentication code changes.
 With that in mind we will split the part that remains the same from what changes.

-Everything that remains the same will go into a JSON file - let's call it *r53-domain-registrar.json* - and look like this:
+Everything that remains the same will go into a JSON file - let's call it *r53-domain-registrar.json* - and looks like this:

 ```
 {